timefrancesco/touchboard/sources/website/content/post/first.md

 <br>

 ### How do I use it?
+This short video shows how to connect and use it: https://youtu.be/CDKcjW3gpZ4

 On your Mac or Windows computer, download the helper clicking on the "Download Helper" button above and run it.
 On your iPad, install [TouchBoard](https://itunes.apple.com/app/id1187810998?mt=8&at=1001lpzu) and follow the on screen instructions.
-Remeber to activate discovery mode in the helper for the first connection.
+Remember to activate discovery mode in the helper for the first connection.
 <br>
 <br>